Multilingual education in Africa

 Grade-school students in a classroom in South Africa.

 Multilingual education in Africa is an outlook on how to approach teaching students in the different states in Africa considering the different possible languages to use for instruction.
-The continent experiences an immense diversification of languages spoken in its different states; therefore, like in other diversely populated regions in the world such as North America or Europe, there are many choices for which languages to use as the medium of instruction, in which specific areas, and to what extent.
+The continent experiences an immense diversification of languages spoken in its different states; therefore, like in other diversely populated regions in the world, there are many choices for which languages to use as the medium of instruction, in which specific areas, and to what extent.
 This is a dilemma that researchers and policy makers have been looking into for years and has left African countries with diverse solutions for teaching language in their schools.

 Introduction

 The necessity of multilingual education in Africa relies on families, schools, and other related organizations to make complex decisions on which languages should be considered essential and how they should be implemented in education curricula.
 A common notion is that using international languages as a medium of instruction, commonly corresponding to the state's European colonial power (such as French in Sénégal or English in South Africa), is more advantageous for a child at an early age to begin developing so that they become more employable in the future.
 However, as formal education is usually in the colonial tongue, it is problematic that the local community and even the instructors often do not communicate in those languages fluently.
 In most cases, children benefit more from education in their mother tongue or the local language of the place of instruction than they do from instruction in a language received from a former colonial power.
 Linguistic experts have researched this phenomenon and identified the different routes that African states have taken to address the subject.